TomarJatin/react-native-expo-template/GOOGLE_PLAY_STORE_DISTRIBUTION_GUIDE.md

 - Potential policy strikes on your account
 - Loss of momentum and marketing timing

-**Google's enforcement is strict** - there are no exceptions or expedited processes for the testing requirements.
+**Google's enforcement is strict** - there are no exceptions or expedited processes for personal accounts.

+#### For Organization Developer Accounts
+✅ **No consequences for skipping closed testing:**
+- Can submit directly to production
+- No forced testing periods
+- Faster time to market
+- However, **strongly recommended** to test for quality assurance

+**Why organizations should still consider testing:**
+- Catch bugs before public release
+- Validate business-critical functionality
+- Gather feedback from stakeholders
+- Maintain professional quality standards

 ---